RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Comparative modeling|minirosetta-comparative-modeling]] - Build structural models of proteins using one or more known structures as templates for modeling.

-- [[RNA threading|rna-thread]] - Thread a new nucleotide sequence on an existing RNA structure.

 - [[Fold-and-dock]] - Predict 3-dimentional structures of symetric homooligomers.

 - [[Molecular replacement protocols|mr-protocols]] - Use Rosetta to build models for use in X-ray crystrallography molecular replacement.